kuldeepaggarwal/weather_forecast/README.md

 ## Technical Decisions

 1. ViewComponents: A framework for creating reusable, testable & encapsulated view components, built to integrate seamlessly with Ruby on Rails.

+2. Formatters: These are the response massagers that convert raw response from a very specific API to our business logic objects.
+This is very helpful if we change the API client or use any other weather API anywhere in the application, then we just need to add more formatters in the `app/formatters` folder.